LPengYang/FreeDrag/README.md

 ```
 bash download_models.sh
 ```
-**Notice：**  The first model (face model) could be downed very slowly in some cases.
-In this case, you can restart the download (works sometimes) or you can directly download it from this [link](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/research/models/stylegan2/files), please download the correct model (ffhq-512×512) and renamed it as "faces.pkl" and manually put it in the created checkpoints file (after all the other models are downloaded).
+**Notice：**  The first model (face model) could be downloaded very slowly in some cases.
+In this case, it is suggested to restart the download (works sometimes) or directly download it from this [link](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/research/models/stylegan2/files), please download the correct model (ffhq-512×512) and renamed it as "faces.pkl" and manually put it in the created checkpoints file (after all the other models are downloaded).

 Finally initialize the gradio platform for interactive point-based manipulation